corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 such as the Network Map and Signing services.
 Both the Issuance and, optionally, the Revocation workflows have their own internal listening socket interface that is created on startup which can receive and respond to messages from other ENM services.
-For example, the Revocation workflow’s ENM listener can respond to messages from the Network Map regarding certificate statuses of current participants which the Network Map service will then use when refreshing the latest Network Map.
+For example, the Revocation workflow’s ENM listener can respond to messages from the Network Map regarding certificate statuses of current participants which the Network Map Service will then use when refreshing the latest Network Map.

 To configure this internal server, the configuration block `enmListener` should be added within the Issuance workflow’s configuration: